 This is the receiver component of another vintage Collins radio system and is usually paired with the T-195 HF transmitter to form GRC-19.
 It is often said to be a 'little brother' to the venerable R-390 - in the sense that is is ruggedised and simpler but performs just as well.
 It weighs in at a hefty 55lbs in its water-resistant case and has no power supply of its own - relying on the vehicle it was installed in.
 It was developed in the late 1940's and fully battle-tried in Korea although stayed in production via Collins licensees (such as Philco, Stewart-Warner and Western Electric) until the mid 1960's.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Collins R-392/URR.
+We collect prices paid by real hams over the years to help you estimate the value of a used Collins R-392/URR.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Collins R-392/URR might be around:
+Based on historic data, today's second-hand price of the Collins R-392/URR is around:

 These estimates are based on the following prices: